 The catchment management activities put forward for implementation by the Authority include;Afforestation and terracing both aimed at improving the soil fertility, water retention & rainfall reception and Increasing the forest cover.

 Community members engaged in terracing & contouring at Chigato, Mwachiga WRUA

 Mwache river, the project site for Mwache Dam project

-Adverse effects climate change on shoreline along the vanga area in Kwale County
+Adverse effects of climate change on the shoreline along the vanga area in Kwale County

 |KCCAP is a government of Kenya programme intended to build resilience and adaptive capacities of selected communities in Kenya.
 Various activities are being implemented countrywide to enable Kenyan communities and ecosystems cope with the harsh effects of climate change.